xnought/neural-net-compression-vis/ui/src/routes/quant/+page.md

 In total, there are 4,824,160 colors in the image (<Math text="880 \cdot 602"/>): one for each pixel.
 Each color is represented by three numbers: <span style="color: rgb(255, 0, 0)">red</span>, <span style="color: rgb(0, 255, 0)">green</span>, and <span style="color: rgb(0, 0, 255)">blue</span> that mix together to make that color.
 In total this one image is storing nearly 15 million numbers!
 That is quite a bit!

-Instead of each pixel having a unique color, let's instead determine a few important colors and have all the other pixels share them.
+Instead of each pixel having it's own unique color, why not pick the most important colors and force the pixels to share?
 Exactly like the previous example with buying toys.
+Instead of storing three numbers per every pixel, I can now just store a few colors that each pixel can index into.

-First, I'll take an average over all the pixels to get the most important color.
+First, I'll take an average over all the pixels to get the one most important color.
 Making all the pixels share that one pixel I get:

 <KMeansImage selected={0}/>